 Look out for local communication for details on when the on-line form will be available.

 Within each of the documents reviewees are provided with individual sections where they may record their comments in preparation for discussions with their reviewer.
 These sections include:

 - A review of achievements and contributions during the past year

 - A review of development during the past year

 - Development and support required for the year ahead

 - Future work and career aspirations

 The reviewer is the person facilitating the PDR conversation.
 In many cases this will be the reviewee's line manager.
-In some cases however (including academic departments), where leaders and managers are managing large groups of staff, Head of Departments can share review meetings among a number of appropriate reviewers.
-In these cases, reviewees will be informed beforehand as to who will be their reviewer, being someone from their department appointed by the Head of Department.
+In some cases however (including academic departments), where leaders and managers are managing large groups of staff, Heads of Department can share review meetings among a number of appropriate reviewers.
+In these cases, reviewees will be informed beforehand as to who will be their reviewer.
+It will be someone from their department appointed by the Head of Department.
 The reviewer may in these situations ask for additional input from other colleagues who have worked closely with the reviewee to obtain helpful feedback prior to the PDR conversation.

 It is recommended where possible that reviewers should conduct no more than six PDR conversations.

 In the rare circumstances where there is a disagreement, the reviewer’s line manager or a third party can be asked to be involved in the PDR.
 Please speak with your HR Adviser if required.